-Previous research works should be referred to determine acceptable settlements limits.
+Criteria of other recommendations and codes are listed as follows for readers' reference.
 These include that by Skempton and MacDonald (1956) recommending maximum slopes (between any two points within a single foundation unit or in separate foundation units) to vary from 1 in 500 for steel and concrete frame infilled structures to 1 in 200 where there is no infill or no danger of damage to the cladding.
 Furthermore, Meyerhof (1956) recommended limiting slopes to 1 in 250 for open frames, 1 in 500 for infilled frames.
 Burland (1975) gives a comprehensive summary of the recommendations of these past researches.
 In addition, the Eurocode BSEN1997-1:2004 Annex H states that total settlements up to 50mm are often acceptable for normal structures with isolated foundations and a maximum relative rotation of 1 in 500 is acceptable for many structures in a sagging mode and half of that value for a hogging mode.
+Furthermore, the

-Furthermore, the Canadian Foundation Engineering Manual (1992) suggests that the total settlement is not to exceed 80mm for structures on clay and 40mm for structures on sand and the maximum slopes for reinforced concrete frames to vary from 1 in 400 to 1 in 250 and for steel frames to be 1 in 500 (continuous) and 1 in 200 (simply supported), leaving the maximum deflection between supports to be determined by design.
-However, Canadian Foundation Engineering Manual (2006) has a general revision of the limits which are more comprehensive with settlement limits varying from 50 to 75mm for foundations on sands and 50 to 150mm for foundations on clays if the structures are connected to services.
-In addition, stringent control on angular rotations and settlement ratios on walls is imposed in the order of 1 in 1500 to 1 in 5000, depending on the locations and length height ratios of the walls.
+Canadian Foundation Engineering Manual (1992) suggests that the total settlement is not to exceed 80mm for structures on clay and 40mm for structures on sand and the maximum slopes for reinforced concrete frames to vary from 1 in 400 to 1 in 250 and for steel frames to be 1 in 500 (continuous) and 1 in 200 (simply supported), leaving the maximum deflection between supports to be determined by design.
 So the limits of 1 in 500 for gravity load and 1 in 500 for transient loads are of the same order as the above and generally on the conservative side.
+But as far as the structural integrity is concerned, differential settlement is often more critical than absolute settlement.